Are you ready for the 2016/17 tax year?

 Business expenses and Benefits in Kind

-Between April 2016 and 6 July 2016 you will need to declare any taxable Benefits in Kind – these are generally expenses paid by the company that are for your personal benefit and have been claimed as business expenses by your company.
+Between April 2016 and 6 July 2016 you will need to declare any taxable Benefits in Kind – these are generally expenses paid by the company that

 To avoid unexpected taxable income and the company suffering Class 1A National Insurance Contributions (NIC) (13.8%) check through the expenses claimed.